syncfusion-content/xamarin-docs/Xamarin/ComboBox/Maximum-display-item-with-Expander.md

 ## Load more view customization

-SfComboBox allows customizing User Interface(UI) of Load More view.
+`SfComboBox` allows customizing User Interface(UI) of Load More view.

-To customize the load more text, add the custom UI in the `LoadMoreTemplate` API in SfComboBox as shown in below code snippet.
+To customize the load more text, add the custom UI in the `LoadMoreTemplate` API in SfComboBox, as shown in the following code snippet.

 {% tabs %}